 This course is required by New York law to span 6 hours in length.
 To comply with this law, we (and all other online defensive driving schools) are required to place timers on each page of the course.
 We realize that some students may read faster than the timer will permit you to advance, but state regulations prohibit us from changing this function.
 The timers cannot be disabled for any reason.

 The NY state DMV requires you complete your course within 30 days of registration for the purposes of point reduction or insurance discount.
 If you fail to complete your course within the 30-day time frame, you will not earn a point reduction or an insurance discount, and no refunds may be given.

 - What if I'm taking the PIRP course for an insurance discount?
 Do you automatically report to my insurance company?

 You will be responsible for reporting your course completion to your insurance carrier to receive the state-mandated 10% discount.
 We will send you a certificate of completion to submit to your insurance company.

-You can take the course every 18 months; this will reduce 4 points on your driving record.
+You can take the course every 18 months; this will reduce up to 4 points on your driving record.